 Business processes can be defined in the Software Factory to gain a deeper understanding of the scope and context of the application(s) that will be built.
 Requirements can be seen as a contract between the business and the developers, with which the scope of the project is continuously monitored.
 Work items are created for requirements to guide the developers during the development phase.

 During the analysis phase, the function flow diagrams are designed first.
 The relationship between a business process and the functional entities, such as departments, are specified there.
 These functional entities are displayed on the horizontal strips.
 The function flow diagrams are often designed based on interviews with the interested parties of the project.
-Other elicitation methods can be applied such as analysis of the existing application, documentation, observation of end users, etc.

 Example of a function flow diagam